-CBRM has already begun to experience the devastating effects of climate change, with the recent effects from Hurricane Fiona still impacting our community.
+Communities across Nova Scotia have already begun to experience the devastating effects of climate change.
 In the summer of 2023, the government of Nova Scotia spent \$122 million more than planned on extreme weather events, which included unprecedented wildfires covering significant tracts of the province, and what one mayor called "biblical" flooding, which killed four people.
 This tragic loss of life was accompanied by uninsured property damage worth hundreds of millions of dollars.

-Governments at all levels are responsible for enacting adaptation and mitigation plans to address the risks that climate change poses to health, the economy, community safety and natural areas.
+All levels of government are responsible for enacting adaptation and mitigation plans to address the risks that climate change poses to health, the economy, community safety and natural areas.
 As Nova Scotia works to get off coal and to power 80 per cent of our grid with renewables by 2030, municipalities have an important role to make the transition away from fossil fuels fair and accessible for all.
 Effective municipal climate change policy must address the most significant sources of greenhouse gas emissions, including buildings (new and old) and transportation.1 Municipalities must also prepare to manage the impacts of climate change.
 These can include increasingly frequent and severe weather events such as hurricanes, flooding, heat waves and cold snaps.